paralleldrive/sudolang-llm-support/sudolang.sudo.md

 }
 ```

-Here's an example of a constraint that ensures all employees are paid more than a minimum salary:
+Here's an example of a named constraint that ensures all employees are paid more than a minimum salary:

 ```SudoLang
 # Minimum Salary